sparktsang/sparktsang.github.io/_posts/benefactor.md

 But in the end, I understood.
 He had only ever intended to admire the view.

-The bridge he had promised to build for me, he himself was never willing to cross.
+He had promised me a bridge.
+But he had never intended to walk it.